Skip to main content

 to bring administrative proceedings of this nature in the Netherlands on two occasions.

-In a notable development, the Dutch courts recently recognised the standing of NGOs to bring civil proceedings and assessed the most recent case on its merits.
+In a notable development, the Dutch courts recognised the standing of NGOs to bring civil proceedings and assessed the most recent case on its merits.
 Despite this achievement, the court did not rule in the claimants’ favour, finding that the connection between the specific arms exports in question and human rights violations in Egypt had not been made sufficiently clear.

 Latest developments